York, Newcastle and Berwick Railway: First proposals

-In the first decades of the nineteenth century, attention turned to the possibility of a railway connection between the developing railways of England, and central Scotland.
+In the first decades of the 19th century, attention turned to the possibility of a railway connection between the developing railways of England, and central Scotland.
 The topography of the region presented obstacles: the Cheviot Hills stood in the direct line between Newcastle and Edinburgh, and a more gentle course following the low-lying coastal strip appeared to be unreasonably circuitous.
 Crossing the River Tyne and serving Newcastle while avoiding interference with urban areas was also difficult.
 Viewed from Scotland it was by no means obvious that a connection to England had to pass through Newcastle, although any western route, through Carlisle, faced equally difficult terrain in the Scottish Southern Uplands.

 On 1 March 1839 plans were deposited for a Great North British Railway from Newcastle to Edinburgh.
 The English part of the route had been designed by George Stephenson, and the Scottish end by the established Scottish railway engineers Thomas Grainger and John Miller.
 The Great North British Railway did not proceed to being authorised; the money market was not amenable to financing the scheme at the time.
 At the Scottish end, huge public debate was generated about the route from central Scotland to what was becoming the English network.
 For some time it was taken for granted that only one route was viable, and numerous schemes, many of doubtful practicality, were put forward.
 (Some of the proposals would build a direct route across mountainous terrain, with steep gradients and prodigiously long tunnels.)
 A government commission, referred to as the Smith-Barlow Commission, was set up to determine the best route, but its slow deliberation and indecisive conclusion encouraged promoters to disregard it.

 George Hudson was developing the network based on the York and North Midland Railway (Y&NMR) and the Great North of England Railway, to reach Gateshead.
 Meanwhile, Scottish interests had decided that a line from Edinburgh to Berwick could be financed, and in 1843 a provisional North British Railway was formed.
 George Hudson agreed to subscribe £50,000 through the Y&NMR.
 He saw that if he built a line from Newcastle to Berwick, he could gain control of the North British Railway and thereby control the entire route connecting York and Edinburgh.

 So was created the proposals for the Newcastle and Berwick Railway.
 North of Alnmouth the proposed route intersected part of the lands owned by Earl Grey; he had been Prime Minister but now was retired.
 He decided he would not accept the interference with his lands, and his son Viscount Howick took up the fight to protect the estate.
 A deviation was put forward by him to put the railway out of sight of the residence, but it would have substantially increased the cost of construction, and Stephenson, and later Hudson, attempted to negotiate acceptance of the original route.